 01 of 03

-All of these pie recipes will make great lunch or supper dishes.
+All of these pies are great lunch or supper dishes.
 Most are also great cold and so are perfect for a lunch box, a party or a picnic.
-All of them benefit from the filling being made the day before if possible which gives time for the flavors to develop.
-Do not worry at all if this is not possible, they will still taste fabulous.
+All of them benefit from the filling being made the day before, if possible, which gives time for the flavors to develop.
+Use a pre-made pie crust or frozen pie dough if you're pressed for time:

 02 of 03

-As already said, pies are usually thought of as being enclosed in pastry.
-Not always when it comes to British and Irish pies.
-It is believed the Shepherd's Pie was invented in the 18th century by frugal peasant housewives looking for creative ways to serve leftover meat to their families.
-This makes sense today; with rising food prices it is no wonder the Shepherd's and Cottage Pie is enjoying something of a renaissance.
+Pies are usually thought of as being enclosed in pastry, but that's not always the case when it comes to British and Irish pies.
+It is believed shepherd's pie was invented in the 18th century by frugal peasant housewives looking for creative ways to serve leftover meat to their families.
+This makes sense today; with rising food prices it is no wonder shepherd's and cottage pie are enjoying something of a renaissance:

 03 of 03

 The British love all things sweet and sweet British pies are renowned around the world.
 This selection is just a sample of all the things sweet the Islands have to offer:

 - British Apple Pie: This all-time favorite pie is really straight-forward and easy to make.
 A quick buttery pastry dough filled with apples, cinnamon lime, and sugar.
 There's nothing much else to it but the classic sweet and tart flavor of a homemade pie that's always a winner no matter the time of the year or occasion.
 Serve it with whipped cream or vanilla ice cream.
 For a tart take on this pie, check out our apple-blackberry pie filled with apples and tangy berries.